BruhfessorX/cybercraft5e/docs/player-options/feats.md

 ---

 ## Chrome Juggernaut
-*Prerequisite: Constitution 13+*
+*Prerequisite: Constitution 13+, Cybernetics 4+*
 Your cybernetic body upgrades make you a walking tank.
+- You gain a +1 AC while not wearing armor.
 - Increase your Strength or Constitution score by 1, to a maximum of 20.
 - Your carrying capacity doubles.
-- You gain resistance to bludgeoning damage from nonmagical sources while you are not wearing heavy armor.
+- You gain resistance to bludgeoning damage from nonmagical sources while you are not wearing armor.

 ---